 The ideal time is May–June and September–October, when weather conditions are more stable, visibility is clearer, and roads are accessible.

-Yes — this is a high-altitude journey involving long drives and often significant walking (especially the Kailash parikrama/kora).
-Prepare physically and allow altitude acclimatization time.
+Yes — this is a high-altitude journey involving long drives and significant walking, especially during the Kailash parikrama/kora.
+Physical preparation and altitude acclimatization are strongly recommended

-Costs vary widely depending on route, accommodations, group size, and services included.
-Typical packages range from a few thousand dollars (or equivalent in local currency) for standard group tours to higher for private or luxury arrangements.
+Costs vary depending on the route, accommodations, group size, and services included.
+Typical packages range from approximately US $2,000 – $4,000 for standard group tours, with higher costs for private or luxury options

 -